Qumulo/docs/rest-api-guide/files/files_ref_aggregates.md

 category: /Files
 methods:
   get:
-    summary: Return aggregated data for a directory (like capacity, IOPS, etc.)
+    summary: Return aggregated data for a directory (used capacity, number of files, and so on)
     parameters:
     - name: ref
       description: The file ID or the absolute path to the file system object.
 File